maxsmosarski/mcp-knowledge-base/README.md

 - 🔐 Use your own API keys - no shared credentials
 - ☁️ Deploy to Cloudflare Workers or run locally

-## Two Implementations
+## Three Implementations

-This repository contains two implementations of the MCP server:
+This repository contains three implementations of the MCP server:

-### 1. Local/Standard MCP Server (`src/mcp-server.js`)
+### 1. HTTP Server (`src/mcp-server.js`)
-- Uses the standard `@modelcontextprotocol/sdk` with StreamableHTTPServerTransport
+- Uses `@modelcontextprotocol/sdk` with StreamableHTTPServerTransport
-- Runs locally with Node.js
+- Runs as an HTTP server on port 3000 (configurable)
-- Perfect for local development and testing
+- Perfect for API integrations and web clients
 - Can be deployed to any Node.js hosting environment

+### 2. STDIO Server (`src/stdio-server.js`)
+- Uses `@modelcontextprotocol/sdk` with StdioServerTransport
+- Communicates via standard input/output
+- Designed for Claude Desktop and CLI integrations
+- Ideal for local tool usage

-### 2. Cloudflare Workers MCP Server (`src/mcp-agent.js`)
+### 3. Cloudflare Workers (`src/mcp-agent.js`)
 - Uses Cloudflare's `agents` SDK with native Worker support
 - Designed specifically for Cloudflare Workers deployment
 - No mock objects needed - native Fetch API support